yuppie-flu/transactions-stats/README.md

 (`lastAddedTimestamp` <= 60 seconds).

 This implementation guaranties O(1) memory usage cause the array size is fixed.
-Time performance of '/transactions' method is O(1), cause the solution uses only one `ArrayList.get(index)` call.
-Performance of `/statistics` is also O(1), cause it requires a loop the constant size array.
+Time performance of `/transactions` method is O(1), cause the solution uses only one `ArrayList.get(index)` call.
+Performance of `/statistics` is also O(1), cause it requires a loop through the constant size array.

 There are some unclear things in the task description.
 I found that only at Saturday, so I was not able to clarify this and made decisions myself.